akademi-archive/akademi-archive.github.io/_notes/Public/Taxation for Microsoft Stock.md

 >This is information I've gathered from around the internet, and shouldn't be taken as fact without verification.
 If you have a CA, please check with them.

-Employees receive stock via [[Employee Stock Ownership Plan (ESOP)]] or via [[Employee Stock Purchase Program (ESPP)]].
+Employees receive stock via [[Employee Stock Ownership Plan (ESOP)]] or via [[Employee Stock Purchase Program (ESPP)]]

 ### ESOP

-ESOPs are declared under Stock Vest Perquisite in Annexure for Form 16 Part B that Microsoft gives to employees.
+ESOPs are declared under Stock Vest Perquisite in the Annexure for Form 16 Part B that Microsoft gives to employees.
 So the income tax for ESOPs is automatically paid via salary deductions.

-However, since Microsoft stock is a foreign asset, the fact that you own this stock must be separately declared in your Income Tax returns under Schedule FA, and this doesn't happen automatically.
-You have to declare your ownership of these stocks even if you haven't sold any and don't have a profit on them.
+However, since Microsoft stock is a foreign asset, the fact that you own this stock as an Indian resident must be separately declared in your Income Tax returns under Schedule FA.
+This doesn't happen automatically, and you have to declare your ownership of these stocks even if you haven't sold any and don't have a profit on them.

 [How to file your income tax return on ClearTax if you invest in US stocks?](https://cleartax.in/s/how-to-file-income-tax-return-on-cleartax-if-you-invest-in-us-stocks)